chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 Like every software package out there, napari is written with a programming language.
 For example, Windows is based in *C*, various statistics programs are written in *R*, and ImageJ is based on *Java*.
 Napari is written with a language called *Python*.

 Python is a widely popular scientific computing language with many years of contributions under its belt.
 As such, there are multitudes of tools (and algorithms) that a program like napari can leverage to accomplish its tasks.
-Python, by default, is not pre-installed on most computers, and one needs to manually install it in order to execute Python-based programs.
+Python, by default, does not always come pre-installed   on computers, and one needs to manually install it in order to execute Python-based programs.

 Although this is likely to change in the future, there is no “quick install” of napari (and its requisite Python coding language).
 Here we walk through the steps necessary for doing so, including getting Python installed on your machine, and subsequently the individual commands necessary for installing napari itself.
 This particular tutorial will focus on installing the aforementioned on a Windows machine.

 ## Installation of Python via an environment manager

 To be clear, there are several ways one could install Python on your machine.
 For example, one could visit the [Python website](https://www.python.org/) to install solely the Python language itself.
-However, installation through something known as an **environment manager**, will be quite helpful as we both install, and then utilize a program like napari, particularly because it’s a program early in its development, with many evolving parts.
+However, we can install Python along with an **environment manager**, which is the recommended prerequisites installing napari.

-The environment manager we’ll detail below is through a distribution called “miniconda”—a lightweight distribution of the Python coding language along with a few essential packages.
-It will also enable us to later install napari into what is known as a **virtual environment**.
-Technically, it is also a **package manager**, but we’ll discuss that in a bit.
+The environment manager is called “miniconda”— a lightweight distribution of a bigger package called conda.
+Miniconda installs Python along with a few essential packages and is a **package manager** that enables creating and managing virtual environments.

 A virtual environment can be summed up as a contained place, or sandbox, where both a program and its various dependencies (i.e. other related files required for elements of a program to run) are installed.
-Having such a place available is extremely helpful, especially when using programs in active development, as environments can be created and deleted at will (if for example, there was a corruption, or bug that was hard to track down).
+Having such a place available is extremely helpful, especially when using programs in active development, as environments can be created and deleted at will (if for example, there was a corruption, or bug that was hard to track down you could simply delete the environment and continue in a new environment with a fresh install).

 ## Steps to install miniconda